Engineering Notes

 5. Bonus: Use those eigenvectors as intrinsic reward signals and observe whether an agent discovers useful sub-goals faster than one using pure reward.

-This exercise makes the geometry of the state space visible — the SR isn’t just a technical trick, it’s literally a map of the agent’s possible futures.
+This exercise makes the geometry of the state space visible.
+The SR is literally a map of the agent’s possible futures, not just a computational trick.

 Foundational Papers